 Update on the situation of Anoplophora glabripennis in France

-- In the outbreak of Gien (Loiret department, Centre-Val de Loire region), surveys detected 13 infested trees (10 Acer spp., 2 Populus spp. and 1 Betula spp.) in 2019.
-The demarcated area covers 42 km2 in the municipalities of Gien, Nevoy, Poilly-lez-Gien, Saint-Martin-sur-Ocre and Saint-Gondon.
-All infested trees were felled and destroyed.
+- In the outbreak of Gien (Loiret department, Centre-Val de Loire region), 13 infested trees (10 Acer spp. in 2020 and 2 Populus spp. and 1 Betula spp. in 2019) were felled in 2020.
+The demarcated area covers 42 km² in the municipalities of Gien, Nevoy, Poilly-lez-Gien, Saint-Martin-sur-Ocre and Saint-Gondon.
 Preventative felling of host trees (as specified in EU Decision 2015/893) in an area of 100 m around the infested trees was partially done.
 Some host trees in this area have not been felled (‘derogatory trees’), because of their high cultural, social or environmental value but are being intensively monitored.
 An awareness campaign is also being conducted.

-The pest status in France is officially declared as: Transient (only in 3 locations), actionable, under eradication.
+The pest status in France is officially declared as: Present, restricted distribution, under eradication.

 NPPO of France (2021-04).